Notice to Mediate (Family) Regulation

 Refusing to participate in mediation

-If a party fails to carry out a provision of the Notice to Mediate (Family) Regulation, any of the other parties may file a Declaration of Default with the court.
+If a party fails to comply with a requirement of the Notice to Mediate (Family) Regulation, any of the other parties may file a Declaration of Default with the court.

 If this occurs, the court has a range of powers, including:

-• Ordering a party to attend a pre-mediation meeting or a mediation session
+• Ordering a party to participate in a pre-mediation meeting or a mediation session

-• Staying the action until the party attends one or both of these
+• Staying the action until the party participates in one or both of these

 • Making orders about costs